R Advanced

 Method 2: Using rbind()

-The rbind() function is a base R function that can add single or multiple columns to a data frame, but column names and the number of columns must be the same.
+The rbind() function is a base R function that can add single or multiple columns to a data frame, but the column names and the number of columns must match.

-The rbind() function works the same as the bind_rows() function.
-It accepts the first argument as the primary data frame and the second argument as a data frame with a single row, and it will bind both data frames row-wise and return a combined single data frame.
+The rbind() function works similarly to the bind_rows() function.
+It accepts the first argument as the primary data frame and the second argument as a data frame with a single row, binding both data frames row-wise and returning a combined single data frame.

 df <- data.frame(